First Black U of I trustee

 John J. Bird tombstone, Oak Ridge Cemetery (SCHS photo)

 Bird’s tombstone in Oak Ridge Cemetery doesn’t mention that distinction, but its text does include an unusual note: the stone was “erected by the 47th General Assembly of Illinois.”
 And newspaper stories show that two lawmakers from Springfield – Reps.
-Thomas Lyon and James Morris (both White) – were among the half-dozen speakers at Bird’s memorial service.
+Thomas Lyon and James Morris (both white) – were among the half-dozen speakers at Bird’s memorial service.

-None of the stories or other records say why Bird was accorded such unusual recognition.
+None of the stories or other records say why Bird was accorded such recognition.
 His term on the university board – Bird was a college trustee for about a decade – may have been part of the reason, but the brief accounts of the grave dedication don’t mention it.
 The articles describe Bird only as “a colored janitor at the state house.”

 John J. Bird, circa 1878; Bird was Most Worshipful Brother of the Prince Hall Grand Lodge of Illinois, a Masonic order, in 1877-78.